All Episodes

 Well, you're right, because we're talking about climate change as having an impact on this.

-I mean, a lot of sort of new and mysterious Phenomena are going to be occurring as a result of the changes we're bringing to our environment, plus climatical changes that we have absolutely no control over.
+I mean, a lot of sort of new and mysterious phenomena is going to be occurring as a result of the changes we're bringing to our environment, plus climatical changes that we have absolutely no control over.

-I've got a very great deal on the changing climate, and again, it's very much a part of my book, The Quickening.
+I've got a very great deal on the changing climate, and again, it's part of my, very much part of my book, The Quickening.

 This has my mind blown.

-I would like to hear from some people in North Carolina, we can do that.
+I would like to hear from some people in North Carolina.

 Or would you say they already know about it?